The Nature of the Beast (1995 film): Plot

 Jack and Adrian spend that night at a campsite, where they once again run into Gerald and Dahlia.
 Adrian gets high with them while Jack broods outside the van.
 Adrian accuses Jack of trying to scare them off.
 Later, Jack finds Adrian having sex with Dahlia in the back of the van while Gerald watches.
 Jack gets drunk and retires.
 Adrian shows up later and goads him.
 After Jack and Adrian drive away in the morning, a shot of the van shows blood smeared down the license plate and the name "Hatchet Man" etched across the back doors.
 The following night, Jack and Adrian stay at a secluded cabin Jack inherited.
-For the first time, we see the money was stolen from the Vegas casino, as Jack and Adrian use it to play poker.
+For the first time, we see the money that was stolen from the Vegas casino, as Jack and Adrian use it to play poker.
 Adrian prepares to shoot up again, as Jack lectures him about his drug "problem".
 Adrian slaps Jack around, and accuses him of being an alcoholic and a hypocrite.
 Adrian releases Jack from his grip and returns to his drugs whilst advising Jack to do the same with his drink.
 Jack reacts by beating Adrian from behind with his briefcase, taping him to a chair and injecting him with a deadly mixture of alcohol and drugs.
 Adrian convulses and appears to expire, and Jack buries him in a shallow grave.

 Sheriff Gordon and his deputy, Little David show up to check on Jack, and over their shoulders Jack can see Adrian rising from the grave.
 The policemen are called away on a domestic disturbance and leave without noticing Adrian.
 Jack attempts to gun him down.
 After he's unloaded his shotgun, Adrian emerges from the shadows.
 When Adrian pleads with Jack as to why he cuts up the bodies into tiny little pieces, Jack removes a hatchet from his briefcase, and now in a far more confident baritone than he has displayed at any point in the film announces, "For the fuck of it", and as the screen fades to black the spectator is left only with the sounds of a violent struggle and can only conclude Jack has killed Adrian once and for all.